or hopping on a plane, but it’s still good to take precautions by visiting the safest states.

 If booking a whole house or apartment is not feasible, why not find a campsite and get back to nature?

-As outlined by The New York Times, mask mandates and social distancing requirements have already eased across most of the U.S.
+, mask mandates and social distancing requirements have already eased across most of the U.S.

 Some states, despite being open for business, will still require unvaccinated people to wear masks indoors.
 If you are unable or unwilling to wear a mask, and are not vaccinated, these are the places to avoid: California, Connecticut, Hawaii, Illinois, Nevada, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Virginia, Washington, and Washington, D.C.